 How to Make Gnocchi

-Turn four simple ingredients-potatoes, flour, egg yolk and salt-into light and fluffy homemade gnocchi (that's "NYOH-kee").
+Turn four simple ingredients-potatoes, flour, egg yolk and salt-into light and fluffy homemade gnocchi (that's "NYOH-kee") that are way better and store-bought gnocchi.
 With these step-by-step instructions, you'll learn how to make gnocchi so you can give the delicious gift of homemade pasta to your family and friends.
-Buon appetito!

-Step 1: Scoop the insides out of baked potatoes and press them through a potato ricer fitted with a fine disc onto a clean counter.
-(If you don't have a ricer, mash the potatoes until smooth.)
+Step 1: Scoop the insides out of baked potatoes and press them through a potato ricer fitted onto a clean work surface.
+(If you don't have a ricer, mash the potatoes with a fork or whisk until there are no large chunks; don't make it too smooth.)

 You can also use sweet potatoes, like in this recipe.